 Abstract Lao People's Democratic Republic (the Lao PDR), is naturally enriched with mineral resources having been the important potential in the country socio-economic development.
 Mining activities for utilizing such resource is expected to bring not only benefit but also environmental problems such as deforestation due to land opening, surface water quality decline.
 The objective of this study was to initially investigate the surface water quality of the two main rivers (Namkok and NamMo) near two mining areas (Sepon and PhuBia) in Savannakhet and Xaysomboun provinces, respectively.
 Water samples from 5 sampling sites on each river were analyzed for physical (pH, EC, temperature, turbidity, TDS,) and chemical (alkalinity, DO, COD, inorganic cations and anions, and some heavy metals) characteristics in two sampling times (May and July) in 2021.
-The finding results unveiled that the water of the two rivers had temperature of 23-32°C, DO 8-16 mg/L and COD 1.8-64 mg/L. The water pH, EC, and alkalinity were found at values of 7-8, 83-576 μS/cm, and 48-174 mg-CaCO3/L ranges, respectively.
-In contrast, the amount of TDS in the both rivers were 53-369 mg/L. The detected dominant cations were Na+, Ca2+ and Mg2+ and their concentration was in a concentration range of 0.5-34 mg/L, while main anions were F-, Cl- and SO_4^{2-} (3-9 mg/L).
+The finding results unveiled that the water of the two rivers had temperature of 23-32°C, DO 8-16 mg/L and COD 1.8-64 mg/L. The water pH, EC, and alkalinity were found at values of 7-8, 83-576 μ S/cm, and 48-174 mg-CaCO3/L ranges, respectively.
+In contrast, the amount of TDS in the both rivers were 53-369 mg/L. The detected dominant cations were Na^+ , Ca^{2+} and Mg^{2+} and their concentration was in a concentration range of 0.5-34 mg/L, while main anions were F- , Cl- and SO42- (3-9 mg/L).
 The particulate matter content in the water in the form of TSS (67-372 mg/L) were observed.
 The presence of both TDS and TSS might lead to the water turbidity of as low as 5 NTU or as high as 200 NTU.
 The investigated heavy metal concentration was typically low.
 Based on the findings, the water quality of the two rivers at the time of investigation was not beyond the Lao national environmental quality criteria.

-Keywords Physico-chemical characteristics, surface water, mining areas, the Lao PDR

-Lao People's Democratic Republic (Lao PDR or Laos), a country in Indochina peninsula, has an outstanding abundance of natural resources such as densely forest for reserving the water resources and its quality, nutrient-rich abundance for agriculture, streams for agricultural irrigation, human-being livelihood and water resources for hydropower development, precious minerals, charm and beautiful tourist sites (Kiprop, 2019).
-If well managed and used, the natural resources wealth contribute to the national development and bring benefit to Lao people (Ekaterina Vostroknutova, 2010).
+Keywords physico-chemical characteristics, surface water, mining areas, the Lao PDR and its quality, nutrient-rich abundance for agriculture, streams for agricultural irrigation, humanbeing livelihood and water resources for hydropower development, precious minerals, charm and beautiful tourist sites (Kiprop, 2019).
+If well managed and used, the natural resources wealth contribute to the national development and bring benefit to Lao people (Vostroknutova, 2010).
 Depositing in many parts of Laos, it has identified that more than 570 mining areas where gold, copper, zinc and lead covered around 47%, which are the socio-economic development potentials of Laos (Kyophilvong, 2009).
-Two main mining companies in Laos are Lanxang Mineral Company which have been operating at Vilabuly district of Savannakhet province since 1993, and PhuBia Mining Company Limited which have been operating at Anuvong district of Xaysomboun province since 1994 (Yoshiaki Shibata, 2008).
+Two main mining companies in Laos are Lanxang Mineral Company which have been operating at Vilabuly district of Savannakhet province since 1993, and PhuBia Mining Company Limited which have been operating at Anuvong district of Xaysomboun province since 1994 (Shibata, 2008).